pantos-io/ethereum-contracts/README.md

 If using this project alongside the service or validator node projects one can run the full stack by first starting the blockchain nodes with `make docker` and, after these are running, doing the same in the other projects.
 They will automatically pick up the data exposed by this project.

+#### Local development with Docker

+You can do local development with Docker by enabling dev mode (Docker watch mode).
+To do so, set the environment variable `DEV_MODE` to true, like this:

+`DEV_MODE=true make docker`

+#### Multiple local deployments

+We support multiple local deployments, for example for testing purposes, you can run the stacks like this:

+`make docker INSTANCE_COUNT=<number of instances>`

+To remove all the stacks, run the following:

+`make docker-remove`

+Please note that this mode uses an incremental amount of resources and that Docker Desktop doesn't fully support displaying it, but it should be good enough to test multi-sig locally.

 ### Deploy & Operations

 Please see ```scripts/README.md```